 Not to mention the fact that there is free computer access and the option to borrow books and DVDs!
 For a change of scenery, why not visit a different library to your local branch?

 There are some great playgrounds throughout the Wee County.
-Why not print the list and aim to visit them all over time?
 It’s an activity that is both free and good fun!
 Make sure to bring some snacks and drinks or a picnic lunch.

 Droichead Arts Centre